nguyentimmy/Azure-Web-Application-Security/CompleteGuide.md

 ---

-# Day 2 Activity File: Secure Your Web Application with SSL Certificates (Azure Premium and GoDaddy Domain Version)
+# Part 2 Activity File: Secure Your Web Application with SSL Certificates (Azure Premium and GoDaddy Domain Version)

 Today, you will secure your web application.
 Specifically, you will: